Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Introduction

 \subsubsection{The asymptotic regimes}

-The Girsanov Theorem (e.g.\ Theorem 10.18 in \citep{DaPrato2014}) implies that the laws of $X$ solving the SPDE \eqref{eq:SPDE} with different reaction functions $f$ on the path space are typically absolutely continuous, thus rendering the model statistically non--identifiable.
+The Girsanov theorem (e.g.\ Theorem 10.18 of \citet{DaPrato2014}) implies that the laws of $X$ solving the SPDE \eqref{eq:Balanced_SPDE} with globally Lipschitz-continuous reaction functions $f$ and $g$ on the path space $C([0,T],L^2(\Lambda))$ are typically absolutely continuous, thus rendering the model statistically non-identifiable.
 Consequently, the need for asymptotic regimes affecting not only the observation scheme, but also the law of $X$ itself, arises.

 The statistical inference on $f$ was first considered by \citet{Ibragimov1999, Ibragimov2000, Ibragimov2001} and \citet{Ibragimov2003}, who assume that $f(x)$ can be written as $\theta \bar{f}(x)$ with a known reaction function $\bar{f}$, and estimate the reaction intensity $\theta$ in the small noise regime $\sigma\to 0$.
-This regime corresponds to asymptotically deterministic design, where $\var(X_t(y))\to 0$. \citet{hildebrandtNonparametricCalibrationStochastic2023} estimate $f$ non--parametrically in the (temporally) ergodic setting $T\to\infty$ and \citet{goldysParameterEstimationControlled2002} conduct parametric estimation.
-In both works, the design density converges to an ergodic density and the variance of $X_t(y)$ is of the order of 1, i.e.\ $\var(X_t(y))\sim 1$.
-Recently, it has been observed that a small diffusivity level $\nu$ allows for the consistent estimation of the reaction intensity $\theta$, provided that the reaction function $\bar{f}$ is known \citep{gaudlitzEstimationReactionTerm2023}.
+This regime corresponds to an asymptotically deterministic design, where $\var(X_t(y))\to 0$. \citet{hildebrandtNonparametricCalibrationStochastic2023} estimate $f$ non-parametrically in the (temporally) ergodic setting $T\to\infty$ and \citet{goldysParameterEstimationControlled2002} conduct parametric estimation.
+In both works, the design density converges to an ergodic density and the variance of $X_t(y)$ is of the order of 1, i.e.\ $\var(X_t(y))\sim 1$. \citet{gaudlitzEstimationReactionTerm2023} observed that a small diffusivity level $\nu$ allows for the consistent estimation of the reaction intensity $\theta$, provided that the reaction function $\bar{f}$ is known.
 This asymptotic regime amounts to a design with exploding variance, where $\var(X_t(y))\to\infty$.